-Section 2: Results For The Period For the three month period to 31 March 2016
+Section 2: Results For The Period For the half-year ended 30 June 2016

 2.3 Segment Reporting

 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker.
 The chief operating decision maker, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the CEO.